Nameless Rumia's Wiki

 Turkish bulletin boards

-A number of anonymous Turkish-language bulletin board websites have existed, but almost nothing has been documented,1) plus you get the feeling that the active websites aren't really used much.
-I didn't want to just write nothing, however, so I'll leave something.
+There have been a number of anonymous Turkish-language bulletin board websites, but there isn't that much to write about,1) and you easily get the feeling that the 'active' websites aren't used much.
+However, I didn't want to write nothing on the matter, so I'll leave something to go off of.

 Defunct boards